-This red light appears when the unit detects a targeted amount of metal on an individual, according to specifications of the Program and Sensitivity levels that supervisors have entered into its circuitry.
-This light will appear even when sound volume is inaudible.
-Operators should follow instructions of supervisors in responding to alarms.
-It is absolutely necessary that the cause of EVERY ALARM be determined.
+These red lights appear when the unit detects a targeted amount of metal on an individual, according to specifications of the Program and Sensitivity levels that have been selected.
+If only one light appear, it will indicate which side (left or right) of the passageway the largest target can be found.
+When both lights appear, the target(s) are centered or balanced within the archway.
+The lights will appear even when Audio volume has been turned OFF.
+Operators should be instructed to respond to all alarms.
+For any detector to be effective in a security system it is absolutely necessary that the cause of EVERY ALARM be determined.